supervisely/developer-portal/app-development/advanced/mlops-workflow-integration.md

 **`Exclusively for Pro and Enterprise subscribers`**<br>
 **`Currently, only IMAGE projects are supported`**<br>

-Interesting part of the MLOps Workflow is data versioning.
-This mechanism allows you to save the state of a project to ensure the reproducibility of experiments.
-At any moment, you can recreate the current project as a new one, and its state will correspond to the selected save point.
-This mechanism has advantages over simple data copying.<br>
+A key aspect of the MLOps Workflow is data versioning.
+This mechanism allows you to preserve the state of a project to ensure the reproducibility of experiments.
+At any moment, you can recreate the current project as a new one, with its state corresponding to the selected save point.
+This approach has advantages over simple data copying.<br>
-It is recommended to implement this functionality for automatic versioning of projects in applications like "Train NN model".
+It is recommended to implement this functionality for automatic project versioning in applications like "Train NN Model."

 You can easily add a data backup to your workflow.
 All you need to do is decide before which data operation you want to create the backup and add a single method.